 We like to play a little game call “Haaaaave you met the new log work form?”

-Our new log work form is the result of both a front and back-end overhaul to provide users with a simpler way of logging time.
+Our new log work form is the result of both a front and back-end overhaul to provide users with a simpler way of logging time using our Jira time tracking software.
 Apart from its new navigation, the log work form also runs faster than before.

 With a clean and responsive design, we added a “Log another” option (see image below) to the form — a highly requested feature from our customers — as well as a new set up of the log work fields for a better flow.

 Let's take a closer look at the new log work form